bkrieger1991/rabbitcli/src/RabbitMQ.CLI.Proxy/readme.md

 The filename-part `docker` or `appsettings.<something>.json`, where `<something>` must equal the value, you provide for the environment-parameter `ASPNETCORE_ENVIRONMENT`.

 This configuration pattern is a built-in feature of Microsoft's `ASP.NET Core`.

+## Kubernetes hosting
+Since the configuration pattern with double-colon (e.g. `RabbitMQ:Host`) may fail, when you store the configuration in a `ConfigMap` resource in K8s, you can replace the double-colon with a double underscore, so the parameter name becomes `RabbitMQ__Host`.

 # Using the proxy
 Once your container is up and running, you can start publishing messages using `HTTP POST` requests to the host, where your container is available, using the mapped port (default: `5000`).